 Do you offer a waiver of the application fee?

 Yes, you may qualify for a waiver if you meet certain criteria.
-Please visit Application Instructions to learn more about the qualifications and procedure for receiving a waiver.
+Please visit our Application Instructions page to learn more about the qualifications and procedure for receiving a waiver.

 I own my own business.
 Am I eligible for the program?

 As long as you are working, you are eligible for the program.
-Students participating in the Global Executive program must be employed on a full-time basis.
+Students participating in the Weekend Executive program must be employed on a full-time basis.

 What should I know about GMAT/GRE/EA test scores?